 - Missing or broken chimney caps (if you have a fireplace)

 - Inside the roof

 - Wet spots on the gyprock or ceiling material

 - Pungent odour or damp smell (could indicate leaks or vermin)

-That’s easy – it’s a simple case of picking up the phone and calling 0421 460 580 or if you’re on a mobile, simply click the phone number to call us right away and Jason (the owner of Gutter and Roof Repairs) will take your call and organise for a time to come out and look over your property.
+That’s easy – it’s a simple case of picking up the phone and calling 0421 460 580 or if you’re on a mobile, simply click the phone number to call us right away and Jason from Gutter and Roof Repairs will take your call and organise for a time to come out and look over your property.

-Don’t wait until a minor issue becomes an expensive problem, call us today.
+Don’t wait until a minor issue becomes an expensive problem contact us today.